neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 the cladding and fuel (at each axial layer), only one temperature is shown for the fuel and clad regions in the `cell_temperature` auxiliary variable.
 The temperatures set in OpenMC are volume averages of the temperature computed by MOOSE, i.e. the temperature shown in [lwr_solid_temp].
-If you want to resolve the solid temperature with more detail in the OpenMC model, simply add OpenMC cells where finer feedback is desired.
+If you want to resolve the temperature with more detail in the OpenMC model, simply add OpenMC cells where finer feedback is desired.